 The flight from Bali only took an hour and a half and we landed just before midday.
 Changi Airport has consistently been ranked as the world’s number one airport.
 I’m not joking when I say this but it took fifteen minutes to get off the plane, through hand luggage scanners, through customs, pick up our bags and on to the bus to Terminal 2.
 What a way to make sure everyone has great first impressions!

 During the five minute bus journey, I couldn’t help but notice the greenery outside.
 Trees and plants everywhere.
 Whenever we go on a city break, we like the adventure of trying to get from the airport to our accommodation on public transport.
-Singapore was in a different league altogether compared to the likes of Budapest.
+Singapore was in a different league altogether compared to the likes of Budapest or Prague.

 Once we emerged from the air-conned underground, it was impossible not to notice the fact you’d literally walked into an oven.
 The heat was like nothing I’d experienced before.
 Even after nine months in Australia!
 It must have something to do with the humidity and the fact that Singapore is less than 100 miles from the equator.
 The temperature on our phones said 29 yet the real feel was almost 10 degrees hotter!

 Try lugging 25kg full suitcases with a backpack full of camera and drone gear in that heat.
 By the time we arrived, I looked like I’d just stepped fully clothed out of the shower.

 The Airbnb wasn’t quite like the photo.
 We’d been placed into a different room altogether.
 It felt more like old student accommodation in a lovely house but we weren’t that bothered as we’d be out exploring!
 The only issue we had was someone trying to get in the outside door in the middle of the night each night!